 Lightworks is more than just a software application.
-It was revolutionary when it was first released twenty years ago, and now it’s at the heart of another revolution.
-It’s been completely rewritten with cutting edge technology and will not only be the first tri-platform professional NLE, but it will be available free, or for a very low annual subscription that adds features and codecs to the basic package.
+It was revolutionary when it was first released twenty five years ago, and now it’s at the heart of another revolution.
+It’s been completely rewritten with cutting edge technology and will be the first tri-platform professional NLE when the Mac version is completed later this year.

 But there’s much more to Lightworks than the software.
-Since the release of the Windows Beta version 15 months ago, over a quarter of a million users have downloaded Lightworks.
-With an additional five hundred downloads every day, this massive number of users will grow even faster when the Mac and Linux versions are completed.
-The releases will continue with the Open Source version of the software in the form of the “master” code for all three versions.
+Since the release of the Windows Beta version in 2010, over a million users have downloaded Lightworks, with an additional three thousand downloads every day of the Windows and Linux versions.

-By using the Lightworks Forum or Community, you enter a relationship with us, and it is important that you understand the nature of that relationship, with is explained in the Terms and Conditions below.
+By registering on www.lwks.com, you enter a relationship with us, and it is important that you understand the nature of that relationship, which is explained in the Terms and Conditions below.

 “The disposition, character, or fundamental values peculiar to a specific person, people, culture, or movement”

-The Lightworks Forum and Community is means for Members and Forum users to communicate and exchange information, knowledge and views between individuals and the entire Community.
+The Lightworks Forum and Community features are provided to enable Lightworks members and Forum users to communicate and exchange information, knowledge and views between individuals and the entire Community.

-We want to encourage a a positive, optimistic tone, (except in circumstances where it would be either inappropriate or misleading) and posts, where possible, should be informative and accurate.
-The availability of Lightworks software for either nothing or a very small payment means that everyone can use the most professional of editing applications.
+We want to encourage a positive, optimistic tone, (except in circumstances where it would be either inappropriate or misleading) and posts, where possible, should be informative and accurate.
 We want this to be fun, and the Forum and Community should reflect this.

 The Forum may be used to discuss the merits of Lightworks in comparison with other products, but you must comply with the rules (below) about accuracy, respect and appropriate language.

-Free Lightworks and Lightworks Pro Users should visit the Forum and search for answers to their questions.
-If searching is not successful then posting a question will normally result in a prompt reply from either an experienced Lightworks user, of an Editshare employee.
+Lightworks Users should visit the Forum and search for answers to their questions.
+If searching is not successful then posting a question will normally result in a prompt reply from either an experienced Lightworks user, or an EditShare employee.

-Please make sure that you search the forum thoroughly before posting a question, because while the vast majority of users are patient and willing to help, no-one wants to waste time explaining something that has been dealt-with on the forum many times already.
+Please make sure that you search the Forum thoroughly before posting a question, because while the vast majority of users are patient and willing to help, you are unlikely to get much response if the question has been answered many times already.